Ben White (footballer): International career

 On 10 November 2022, White was named in England's 26-man squad for the 2022 FIFA World Cup.
-He left the tournament for personal reasons on 30 November, and was not expected to return.
+He left the tournament for "personal reasons" on 30 November, the day after the team's final Group B match.

 On 14 March 2024, England manager Gareth Southgate said that White had informed England that he did not want to be considered for selection for the national set up.
 Southgate denied that personal issues between himself and White or between White and England coach Steve Holland, which had been the subject of press speculation, were a factor in White's decision.
 Southgate said the "door was wide open" for him to return.
 He added: "[White] would be in this squad but he's not available to us and I have to focus on who can help us.
 It was later reported that White's self-imposed exile from the England team started with a 'barbed comment' from Southgate's assistant Holland in front of other members of the squad at the World Cup in Qatar in November 2022.

+In March 2026, White was called up by England for the first time since 2022, for two friendlies featuring players on the fringe for inclusion in the 2026 FIFA World Cup.
+In a 1–1 draw against Uruguay on 27 March, White was subbed on in the 68th minute, scored the opener in the 81st, and gave away the equalising penalty in stoppage time.
+His introduction was marked by boos from fans resentful of his 2022 withdrawal.

 Style of play

 White has been praised by former manager Michael Flynn for his tough tackling style.
-White can also play as a defensive midfielder or as a right-back.
+White can also play as a defensive midfielder.
 White describes his own style as a "cool" and "calm" player.
 White is also known for his surging forward runs with the ball helping create quick counterattacks from deep.
 Arsenal manager Mikel Arteta described White as "brave", "really talented" and a "fighter", adding: "He trains like he's playing the Champions League final.
 That's why he's come a long way in such a short time in his career."